The Sponge Exchange is one of the oldest and most unique structures in Apalachicola, dating to the 1850s.

 Mystery of the sponge boat ‘Apalachicola.’
 Apalachicola Times, Feb 6, 2018

 A History of Franklin County Commerce.
 Apalachicola Times, Feb.
 17, 2018

 The Naked Sponge Divers of Kalymnos Island, Greece.
 Greeker Than the Greeks

 The Greek Sponge Divers Of Tarpon Springs.
 Forbes, September 4, 2019.

 The Greek Community of Tarpon Springs (University of South Florida online exhibit)

 Dolce Vita at The Apalachicola Sponge Exchange (The current business operating in the historic building.
 Includes a recent photo of the building).

 Apalachicola Sponge Company (A downtown Apalachicola business that has revived the local sponge trade).

 Main Street, Wilson honored with awards.
 Apalachicola Times, September 2, 2015.

-The Sponge Exchange historical plaque and this associated web page were made possible by Lynn Wilson-Spohrer and Dr. Evelyn Ploumis-Devick in honor of the Ploumis family.
+The Sponge Exchange historical plaque and this associated web page were made possible with a generous contribution from Dr. Evelyn Ploumis-Devick in honor of the Ploumis family.